grin-compiler/ghc-whole-program-compiler-project/README.md

 ## Sample applications for GHC-WPC

 There is a set of prepared applications in the [ghc-wpc-sample-programs](https://github.com/grin-compiler/ghc-wpc-sample-programs) repository that you can compile easily to try out GHC-WPC.
-No special preparation needed if you use x64 Linux.
+No special preparation needed if you use x64 Ubuntu 16.04.
 It's only the regular stack based workflow.

 ## Usage (user)

 The user of External STG is the one who does not alter the Ext-STG IR, instead just uses it via the `external-stg` package.
 I.e. `external-stg-compiler` is such an example.

-**Important:** GHC-WPC has precompiled Linux x64 binary release, so the install is straigtforward thanks to stack.
+**Important:** GHC-WPC has precompiled Ubuntu 16.04 x64 binary release, so the install is straigtforward thanks to stack.

 1. Clone this repository.
    ```